csaboka/spacechempatch/README.md

   compared to Windows.
 This can make the same solution have a different cycle score, or sometimes even fail, when played on a different OS than where it was created.
 This pair of patches allows you to pick either algorithm explicitly, instead of relying on what your .NET implementation provides.
+* `FixTelekinesis`: Fixes the Telekinesis bug, which, in very specific circumstances, allows a waldo to "hold" and manipulate a molecule without touching it.
 * `MoreFeaturesInResNetResearch`: Increase the upper limit of allowed reactor features in custom ResearchNet research puzzles.
   You can have up to 4 sensors, fusion lasers, fission lasers and quantum tunnels in a puzzle now.
 A Split instruction triggers all fission lasers in a reactor and a Fuse instruction triggers all fusion lasers.
 Sensing instructions will activate if any of